EajR-innovativEngineering/EajR-innovativEngineering/README.md

 ---

-### EajR innovativEngineering is a partnership dedicated to pioneering novel interactive streaming experiences for the tech enthusastic fan in all of us.
+### EajR innovativEngineering is a partnership dedicated to pioneering novel interactive streaming experiences for the tech enthusiastic fan in all of us.

 | Directory                                         | Link
 |---------------------------------------------------|---------------------------